 'Further controls needed on filter operations at Lough Forbes Water Treatment Plant to ensure safe water at all times'

-An Environmental Protection Agency spokesperson confirmed to www.longfordleader.ie that during their audit the Lough Forbes plant 'was producing safe water'.
-However it stressed that 'further controls are needed on filter operations to ensure safe water at all times'.
+The Environmental Protection Agency (EPA) conducted an audit at the Lough Forbes Water Treatment Plant last Thursday, November 25 and although the plant 'was producing safe water' it was found that 'further controls are needed on filter operations to ensure safe water at all times'.

 Subscribe or register today to discover more from DonegalLive.ie